 Casper has gone with a more subtle and traditional cover.
 The cover is 2-tone, with all white on top and grey around the sides.
 The white piece of fabric on top is fairly thin, stretchy, and porous.
 It is made from 100% polyester.
-This makes it great from a breathability and cooling perspective, however I would caution you to be careful when moving the mattress.
+This makes it great from a breathability and cooling perspective, however, I would caution you to be careful when moving the mattress.
 Because it is so porous it’s more susceptible to damage.
-I accidentally tore a few threads out last time I was moving my Casper.
+I accidentally tore a few threads out of my first Casper mattress when moving it.

 Leesa’s cover utilizes a bold 4-bar design.
 The cover is cut from a single piece of fabric and woven together so it’s almost entirely seamless.
 Leesa’s cover is quite unique compared to most other mattresses in its seamless construction and design.
 I really love the aesthetic design of the Leesa.

-Leesa’s cover is built from a blend of polyester and lycra.
-Polyester provides great durability, protecting the Leesa from damage, while the lycra provides exceptional stretch and breathability.
+Leesa’s cover is built from a blend of polyester and Lycra.
+Polyester provides great durability, protecting the Leesa from damage, while the Lycra provides exceptional stretch, moisture wicking, and breathability.
 Lycra is the same material they use to make performance sports clothing.
 While thinner than more traditional quilted covers, the Leesa cover is a good bit thicker than Casper.
 The added thickness gives it a more durable feel and gives me more confidence in its long term durability.

 Sinkage, Feel, & Motion Transfer

 Both the Casper and the Leesa have similar sinkage in the lying down position on my back and side.
-During my tests and measurements I found about 1-1.5 inches of sinkage.
-Despite the fact that the sinkage is the same, the feel is a little bit different.
+During my tests and measurements I found about 2″-2.25″ of sinkage.
+Despite the fact that the sinkage is similar, the feel is a little bit different.